Mampi-Das/ECG_Heart_Monitoring_System/README.md

 **Mampi Das**
 B.Tech in Electrical Engineering
 National Institute of Technology Agartala

----
-**Note:** This repository has been organized and documented for portfolio purposes based on the project implementation carried out during laboratory coursework.
+This repository has been created to document and showcase the implementation of an ECG Heart Monitoring System using Arduino Uno and the AD8232 ECG sensor module.
+The project was developed as part of academic coursework and has been organized and presented here for learning, documentation, and portfolio purposes.